dh-r/LLM-Sequential-Recommendation/README.md

 We organized the repository by distinguishing between dataset-related code (e.g. `beauty`), implementation code (inside `main`), notebooks for analysis and visualization (inside `notebooks`), and results (in `results`).
 We explain our dataset-related code in a separate `README.md` in the corresponding directory.

 ## Data-related code
 For now we have included all code we used to process Beauty in the `beauty` directory with a separate `README.md`.
-Regarding the Anonymous dataset, we are discussing with our organization to make it available.
+Regarding the Delivery Hero dataset, we are discussing with our organization to make it available.

 ## Main directory
 The implementation code in `main` first of all contains `data` and `eval`.
 The former contains the implementation of our `SessionDataset`, which is a convenient object to group together all the code and data related to a single dataset, including the train and test set, but also the train and test set of the validation folds.
 The latter contains the implementation of each of the metrics and `evaluation.py`, which converts the recommendations and ground-truths into the format expected by the metrics, evaluates the recommendation using the metrics, and subsequently provides a view of the evaluation on all metrics.